clavery/app_queue/README.md

 ## Motivation

-The Job's framework in SFCC is frequently used to implement decoupling of orthogonal business concerns, asynchronous scripts processing, and message queue-like functionality but often bespoke implementations are created for each domain-specific purpose.
+The Job's framework in SFCC is frequently used to implement decoupling of orthogonal business concerns, asynchronous scripts processing, and message queue-like functionality.
+But often bespoke implementations are created for domain-specific purpose.
 Multiple implementations can lead to duplication of code, defects and behavior differences as well as reduced time to market.

-The goal here is to consolidate useful queue features into a single, shared-library, implementation that can easily be leveraged by a storefront implementation increasing quality and reducing time to market for new features that require a queue.
+The goal here is to consolidate useful, general purpose, queue features into a single, shared, library that can easily be leveraged by a storefront implementation increasing quality and reducing time to market for new features that require a queue.